Callerer/wayMaxOS/README.md

 - when you click "click here to enter", you would be entering in but wont see any of the apps or the app search bar.
 The hint: the character in the animation is pointing at something that looks like a "magnifying glass".
 Hmm interesting, but dont click it unless you want that character steal all your icecreams.
 - nah, just kidding.
 Click that magnifying glass and you would get a very cool looking search bar.
 - There are 3 apps currently.
 Find out the names from the js files.
 Search in that search bar and you can now open that app.
-### i really want you find em out yourself, but just in case you've tried for 100th and couldn't find them, i'll put the names of the apps in the bottom.
+### i really want you find em out yourself, but just in case you've tried for the 100th time and couldn't find them, i'll put the names of the apps in the bottom.
 BUT AGAIN, TRY IT.
 HAVE FUN.
 GIVE ME SILLY/FUNNY/COOL SUGGESTIONS.
 FEEL IT!!

 # credits: